cj-mills/christianjmills/posts/tensorflow-js-unity-tutorial/part-1/index.md

 ## Introduction

-In this tutorial series, we will walk through training a hand gesture classifier using the [fastai library](https://docs.fast.ai/).
-We'll then create a [TensorFlow.js](https://www.tensorflow.org/js/) plugin for the [Unity](https://unity.com/) game engine to perform inference in [WebGL](https://www.khronos.org/webgl/wiki/Getting_Started) applications.
+In this three-part tutorial series, we will use [fastai](https://docs.fast.ai/) and [TensorFlow.js](https://www.tensorflow.org/js/) to create an in-browser hand gesture recognition system in [Unity](https://unity.com/).
+In Part 1, we will train a hand gesture classifier using fastai and export it to TensorFlow.js.
+In Part 2, we will create a TensorFlow.js plugin for the Unity game engine.
+Finally, in Part 3, we will host the Unity project as a live demo on GitHub Pages.
+By the end of this tutorial series, you will have a hand gesture recognition system that you can use in your Unity projects.

 **In-Browser Demo:** [Hand Gesture Classifier](https://cj-mills.github.io/fastai-hand-gesture-classifier-webgl-demo/)